volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 ## Summary

-TypeScript ships with built in Utility Types that are accessible globally and can be used to transform existing types painlessly, each which can be created manually.
+TypeScript comes with built-in Utility Types, which can be accessed globally and used to transform existing types effortlessly.

-However, I recommend using them whenever possible instead of manual implementations, since they increase the readability and maintainability of the code.
+However, I recommend using them whenever possible instead of manual implementations, as they increase code readability and maintainability.

-Make sure to understand all of the today's 13 Utility Types, since they are the most popular ones and you will, most probably, need to use some of them in each project.
+Make sure you know all of today's 13 Utility Types as they are the most common and you will most likely need to use some of them in every project.